huggingface/diffusers/examples/textual_inversion/README.md

 Additional changes:
 - Added wandb and made it so that model runs inference every log_frequency number of steps and saves every save_frequency number of steps
 - Added support for having multiple tokens represent the concept.
 This works as so: given a placeholder token frida, in place of where frida was it'll place frida_1 frida_2 ... frida_n where n is the number of vectors we want to use to represent the concept(num_vec_per_token).
 For example, "A picture of frida" becomes "A picture of frida_1 frida_2 ... frida_n"
-This idea was taken from the original textual inversion repository (here)[https://github.com/rinongal/textual_inversion]
+This idea was taken from the original textual inversion repository (here)[https://github.com/rinongal/textual_inversion].
+Will detail how this works with initializing words later.
 - Added support to guess the words that represent the image.
 This was an idea I got from the clip interrogator (here)[https://github.com/AUTOMATIC1111/stable-diffusion-webui].
 The main idea is that we are not sure that the initial word we provide is the closest token to the given concept.
 So, if we can have a model to generate the prompt given the image, we can guess what the right prompt is.
 I used the blip model for this and the result for my dog example is "white dog".
 Definintely needs improvement but it's pretty nice.